abacaj/chatgpt-backup/README.md

 ## Notes

-- Tested with 700+ messages
+- Tested with 700+ conversations
-- Current rate is 60msgs/minute
+- Current rate is 60 conversations/minute
-- Roughly 10 minutes for 600 messages
+- Roughly 10 minutes for 600 conversations
-- Roughly 1 hour for 6000 messages
+- Roughly 1 hour for 6000 conversations
 - This is to respect the OAI API rate limits
 - Keep your browser tab open, you don't need it to be focused for this to finish
 - Chrome **may** prompt you to download the file once it's completed